Industry guidelines: Winemakers

 The completed application form should be sent to Inland Revenue.

-- Eligibility for the producer rebate scheme for producers of wine in New Zealand is intended to apply from 1 July 2005.
+- Eligibility for the producer rebate scheme for producers of wine in New Zealand commenced on 1 July 2005 and applies to dealings with wine in Australia on which WET is paid by you or another entity on or after that date.

-If you are an associated producer of one or more other producers (they may be Australian producers and/or New Zealand producers) for a financial year, the maximum rebate you are entitled to as a group for a financial year is the same as above.
+If you are an associated producer of one or more other producers (they may be Australian producers and/or New Zealand producers) the maximum rebate you are entitled to as a group is AU$500,000.

 The producer rebate is considered to be income for New Zealand income tax purposes and must be returned in the income year in which the amount is received.